BattMoTeam/BattMo/Documentation/controlinput.rst

 Control model description
 =========================

-The most fundamental structure to setup control is a schedule structure, which is sent to :mrstfile:`simulateScheduleAD
-<autodiff/ad-core/simulators/simulateScheduleAD.m>`.
-From there, we find the specification of the :code:`schedule`
+Beside json input, the function :mrstfile:`simulateScheduleAD
+<autodiff/ad-core/simulators/simulateScheduleAD.m>` is used to run a simulation.
+It requires

+* A **model**, which knows how to setup and solve the governing equations of our problem,
+* An **initial state**,
+* A **schedule**, which provides the time stepping and can also contain setup for control

-structure that is expected.
-It contains two fields:
+The :code:`schedule` contains two fields

 * :code:`control`: It is a struct array containing fields that the model knows how to process.
 Typically, this will be the fields such as `src` for input current.
 * :code:`step`: It contains two arrays of equal size named :code:`val` and :code:`control`.
-Control is a index into the :code:`schedule.control` array, indicating which control is to be used for the timestep.`schedule.step.val` is the timestep used for that control step.
+Control is a index into the :code:`schedule.control` array, indicating which control is to be used for the timestep. :code:`schedule.step.val` is the timestep used for that control step.

 Let us set up a control with a given current control source function.
+In this case, we choose a sinusoidal current control.

 .. code:: matlab